Even in the midst of the flat season, it’s hard for some punters to lose sight of their main love – the National Hunt campaign.

-All of the big races have already been priced up, and while any decisions on declarations are a long, long way off right now, there are some that look perfectly primed to be backed in the ante-post market – form and injuries notwithstanding.
+All of the big races have already been priced up, and while any decisions on declarations are a long, long way off right now, there are some horses that look perfectly primed to be backed in the ante-post market – form and injuries notwithstanding.

 With that in mind, here are five selections to consider in the Cheltenham Festival ante-post horse racing betting odds.